 Pour into a small tray, flatten with a palette knife and cover the surface with clingfilm to prevent skin from forming.
 Leave to cool then chill.
 Take the pastry dough out of the fridge.
 Knead the dough a little to soften and with a sharp knife cut the dough in 4 pieces.
 Brush the pieces with a little sunflower oil and knead every piece until it becomes soft and elastic.

 Dust your work surface and rolling pin with flour and roll out the pastry to 3 inch thickness.
-Using a small sharp knife, cut the pastry itp squares about 12cm.
+Using a small sharp knife, cut the pastry into squares about 12 cm.

 Press the edges of the shamishi using your hands or a fork.
 Fry the shamishi pastries 4-5 at a time in a very hot oil in a large pan doe a couple of minutes/ Heat until golden on both sides.
 Dust lightly with icing sugar and cinnamon and serve immediately.